 Synergy Business Innovation & Solutions, Inc. (Synergy) is an IT solution provider with a 17-year history of providing software development, O&M support, cybersecurity, and system migration/ modernization support to the Federal Government.
-As an example, during 2022 Synergy worked with multiple federal government agencies, including U.S. Coast Guard USCG), U.S. Department of Agriculture (USDA) and Federal Deposit Insurance Corporation (FDIC), to build solutions using products from the Salesforce ecosystem in which Synergy is a certified Salesforce Consulting Partner.
+As an example, during 2022 Synergy worked with multiple federal government agencies, including U.S. Coast Guard USCG), U.S. Department of Agriculture (USDA) and Federal Deposit Insurance Corporation (FDIC) to build solutions using products from the Salesforce ecosystem in which Synergy is a certified Salesforce Consulting Partner.

-Synergy’s current Salesforce practice consists of more than 40 Salesforce certified and dedicated FTEs (Architects, Developers, Implementation Specialists, and Administrators).
+Synergy’s current Salesforce practice consists of more than 40 Salesforce-certified and dedicated FTEs (Architects, Developers, Implementation Specialists, and Administrators).

-As an example of our federal government engagements, we have built Salesforce-based applications at USGC around the Marine Information for Safety and Law Enforcement (MISLE) database.
+As an example of its federal government engagements, Synergy has built Salesforce-based applications at USGC around the Marine Information for Safety and Law Enforcement (MISLE) database.
 The project makes use of Salesforce’s Public Sector Solutions (PSS).
 At USDA, Synergy manages the core Salesforce platform (including MuleSoft) and performs O&M and enhancement services for 50+ applications servicing 15 USDA agencies.
 At FDIC, Synergy is responsible for providing DME and O&M services around 70+ Mulesoft-based APIs that connect 15+ mission-critical transactional and analytical systems including Salesforce.